mayomi1/newoomac/README.md

 # newoomac
-this is a church website
+this is a church website with a better look